-If you encounter any issues with configuring or using wallaby.js and not sure why it happens, check out our troubleshooting docs section or search our public repository issues to see if someone else have been experiencing something similar.
+If you encounter any issues with configuring or using wallaby.js and are not sure why it happens, check out our troubleshooting docs section or search our public repository issues to see if someone else has experienced something similar.

 Another useful technique is to run wallaby.js with the

 true.
 In this case wallaby outputs a lot of additional information about the test execution progress which may help you to understand what’s going on if something goes wrong.
 The output can be viewed in the Developer Tools Console (